AJ-Wuu/CodeBlood/Java.md

 * Source code -> plain text -> .java
 * Compile into byte code -> .class **for JVM**
 * Java Virtual Machine must be installed on a target computer
+## Name should not start with number characters (0~9), underscore \_ or dollar sign $
 ## Class & Object
 * Class is a valid reference type, can be used in type casting
 * Java code is structured with CLASS, which represents a concept and defines attributes it can store & operations and algorithms it is capable of
 * Object is a specific instance of a class, which can have specific values for each attribute, invoke operations at run time, and be referenced using a variable of a relevant type
 * Nested Classes
+  * Defining classes inside other classes to encapsulate logic and constrain context of use
   * Member Inner Class
     * can access **private/static/instance** variables and methods of the Outer Class
   * Local Inner Class